jeffreybolle/deterministic-pgp-keys/README.md

 sub   rsa4096 2022-09-21 [A]
 ```

-Recover a key from an existing seed phrase.
+Recover a key from an existing seed phrase:

 ```bash
 $ ./deterministic-pgp-keys --name 'Jeffrey Bolle' \